Xôi Đậu Phộng Recipe

 • Large bowl: For soaking the rice.

-• Mortar and pestle: For cruising the peanuts, which are necessary for making the sesame and salt topping.
+• Mortar and pestle: For cruising the peanuts, which are necessary for making the topping with roasted peanuts, sesame, and salt.

 • Sieve: Use this tool to drain the rice.
 You need thoroughly drained and dry rice for the best result.